EOCOnline/rangertrak/README.md

 ## To update Version
-stage any changes (or add '--allow-empty' to the following), then git commit -m "Release-As: 0.11.39" which *SHOULD* (but doesn't?) update version # in Package.json & Package-lock.json Some details in service/settings.service.ts & app.component.ts https://github.com/googleapis/release-please#how-do-i-change-the-version-number
+stage any changes (or add '--allow-empty' to the following), then git commit -m "Release-As: 0.11.40" which *SHOULD* (but doesn't) update version # in Package.json & Package-lock.json Some details in service/settings.service.ts & app.component.ts https://github.com/googleapis/release-please#how-do-i-change-the-version-number